Mobile-Telematics/TelematicsApp-iOS/README.md

 ![](https://github.com/Mobile-Telematics/TelematicsAppFirebase-iOS/raw/master/img_readme/f03.png)

 Click "Create project".
-Congratulations!

 Step 4: Now you need to create a configuration for your iOS app.
-Click on the "iOS icon" as shown in the picture.
+Click on the "iOS icon" as it us shown on the picture below:

 ![](https://github.com/Mobile-Telematics/TelematicsAppFirebase-iOS/raw/master/img_readme/f04.png)